Optimus-3: Dual-Router Aligned Mixture-of-Experts Agent with Dual-Granularity Reasoning-Aware Policy Optimization: Experiments

-\textbf{Optimus-3 outperforms existing Minecraft agents on \textit{Long-Horizon} tasks}.
-As shown in Table \ref{tb:main_horizon}, Optimus-3 achieves the highest success rate across all seven task groups, with particularly strong performance on the Diamond Group, attaining a \texttt{SR} of 15\%.
-Notably, Optimus-3 performs self-planning and action prediction without any additional tools or external models, distinguishing it from other agents \cite{wang2023jarvis,li2024optimus,li2025optimus}.
-Furthermore, the results in the 4-5 rows demonstrate that post-training Qwen2.5-VL on our planning dataset significantly enhances its long-horizon planning capabilities.

-\textbf{Optimus-3 significantly surpasses existing agents in \textit{Planning}, \textit{Captioning}, \textit{Embodied QA}, \textit{Grounding}, and \textit{Reflection} capabilities}.
-As depicted in Table \ref{tb:main_text}, compared to all baselines, Optimus-3 achieves the highest performance across all task types.
-More specifically, the first four rows of experimental results reveal the limited capabilities of existing generalist MLLMs, due to they have not post-trained in the Minecraft domain.
-In contrast, Qwen2.5-VL (SFT), which post-trained on our dataset, shows a notable performance boost.
-Furthermore, after applying our proposed reinforcement learning method, Qwen2.5-VL (RL) achieves a 52\% improvement in \textit{Grounding}.
-We observe that the various versions of Qwen2.5-VL without the MoE architecture exhibit task interference, while Optimus-3 consistently achieves superior performance across tasks.
+\textbf{Results Analysis}.
+As depicted in Table \ref{tb:main_text}, compared to all baselines, Optimus-3 achieves the highest performance across all System 2 tasks.
+The first four rows of Table \ref{tb:main_text} reveal the limited capabilities of existing generalist MLLMs, due to the fact that they have not been post-trained in the Minecraft domain.
+In contrast, \texttt{Qwen2.5-VL-SFT}, which post-trained on OptimusM$^4$, shows a notable performance boost.
+Furthermore, after applying our proposed DGRPO method, \texttt{Qwen2.5-VL-RL} achieves a 52\% improvement in \textit{Grounding}.
+More importantly, we observe that the various variants of Qwen2.5-VL exhibit task interference, while Optimus-3 consistently achieves superior performance across tasks.
 Moreover, compared to token-level routing, the proposed task-level routing demonstrates superior performance on tasks such as \textit{Captioning}, \textit{Planning}, and \textit{Grounding}.
+We attribute this improvement to the Dual-route Aligned MoE architecture in Optimus-3, which allocates task-specific experts via task router, thereby effectively mitigating conflicts among heterogeneous tasks.